10 Facts You Didn't Know About Orca

 - Southern Hemisphere Ecotypes: Antarctic Type A, Antarctic Type B (Pack Ice), Antarctic Small Type B (Gerlache), Antarctic Type C (Ross Sea) and Subantarctic Type D

-5. In New Zealand, there are thought to be <200 animals which class them as Nationally Vulnerable in New Zealand’s Threat Classification System.
-The last population estimated there to be 115 animals alive (Visser, 2000).
+5. In New Zealand, there are thought to be less than 200 animals, which classes them as Nationally Vulnerable in New Zealand’s Threat Classification System.
+According to the most recent population estimate there are 115 animals alive (Visser, 2000).

-6. Whilst they can and do eat prey such as finfish and marine mammals, New Zealand orca have become specialised at hunting sharks and rays and they can often be seen up around rocky reefs and in shallows of beaches whilst they are hunting.
+6. Whilst they can and do eat prey such as finfish and marine mammals, New Zealand orca have become specialised at hunting sharks and rays.
+They can often be seen up around rocky reefs and in the shallows of beaches while they are hunting.

-7. The average life span of an orca is not too dissimilar to a human's estimated to be between 50-80 years for females but slightly less for males at 29-60 years.
+7. The average life span of an orca is not too dissimilar to a human, at 50-80 years for females and slightly less for males at 29-60 years.

-8. New Zealand orca appears to be split into 3 sub-populations: ones that travel only around the North Island, ones that travel only around the South Island and ones that travel around both islands.
+8. New Zealand orca appear to be split into 3 sub-populations: one that travels only around the North Island, one that travels only around the South Island and one that travel around both islands.

 9. Adults show some differences in appearance between the sexes.
-Males can grow up to approximately 8 metres and weigh over 5 tonnes whilst females are smaller growing up to about 7 metres and weighing up to 3 tonnes.
-Males are the only ones to have the tall dorsal fin which can grow up to 1.8m (or 6 foot!) compared to females whose dorsal fins measure up to 80cm.
+Males can grow up to approximately 8 metres and weigh over 5 tonnes.
+Females are smaller, growing up to about 7 metres and weighing up to 3 tonnes.
+Males have an impressively tall dorsal fin, which can grow up to 1.8m (or 6 foot!), compared to females whose dorsal fins measure up to 80cm.

-You can check out our incredible orca encounters along with lots of other videos by heading over to our YouTube channel.
+You can check out our incredible orca encounters, along with lots of other videos, on our YouTube channel.